 Her next dress is not inspired by reptiles, instead, it finds inspiration in the idea of the peacock to reflect another aspect of the character.

-This huge piece of design consists of an early 18th century type skirt with a corset lightly inspired by the 16th century and a peacock tail as decoration.
+This huge piece of design consists of an early 18th-century type skirt with a corset lightly inspired by the 16th century and a peacock tail as decoration.

 Again, this gown is designed to pose a strong contrast with Snow White's elegant white Swan costume; from the shape to the color, everything is meant to highlight that difference.
 The movie portrays her as someone who needs to be the center of attention constantly.
-Because of this, Ishioka, very cleverly dressed her entirely in red in a room where everyone is dressed in whites and creams.
+Because of this, Ishioka very cleverly dressed her entirely in red in a room where everyone is dressed in whites and creams.
 She is, literally, screaming for attention.

 Her next costume is on screen only for a very brief scene, and yet it's a gorgeous piece of design that is hard to forget.
-It consist of a green silk dress with long taffeta white sleeves.
+It consists of a green silk dress with long taffeta white sleeves.

 This design is worn in a scene where the Queen dines with the prince and all he is able to talk about is how charming Snow White is.
 The dress, very fittingly, is therefore envy-green.

-This is probably the less historical influenced gown she wears, and it mainly takes from haute couture shapes and textures.
+This is probably the less historically influenced gown she wears, and it mainly takes from haute couture shapes and textures.
 Still, it does a great job of defining the character, who is always a tad too tacky to actually be considered beautiful.

 Her next design is the golden robe she wears when she pulls an enchantment on the prince.
 The outfit is heavily influenced on late Tudor fashion and is, just as her other outfits, big, shiny and over the top.